Diego A. von Vacano | Professor and Director, Political Theory Convocation

 He recently completed a book focusing on the role of race in the making of modern citizenship.
 The Color of Citizenship: Race, Modernity and Latin American/Hispanic Political Thought (Oxford University Press, January 2012) examines the centrality of race to empire, republic, nation, and cosmopolis in the history of Latin American political thought.
 It develops a 'synthetic paradigm' of race as fluid, artificial, and mixed (as opposed to fixed, natural, and categorical) through a reading of the works of the Spanish missionary Las Casas, the Venezuelans Bolivar and Vallenilla Lanz, and the Mexican philosopher Vasconcelos.
 It argues that race is cardinal to modernity and that we should reconceptualize it rather than discard it owing to calls for a post-racial politics.
 The ancillary aim of the book is to develop a new normative conceptualization of race for contemporary multiethnic, racially-mixed societies.

 Professor von Vacano's new book project in Comparative Political Theory is entitled Immigrant Identity in a Cosmopolitan World.
 The central questions of this monograph are: what are the politico-philosophical bases of immigrants' identities?
 What are the competing normative claims in favor of and against assimilation into the host society?
+What role does race and ethnicity play in shaping immigrants' sense of self?
 While most works in political theory that deal with immigration are about the legitimacy of borders and who has a right to cross them, Professor von Vacano's book - using a Comparative Political Theory framework - is focused on the transformation of the identities of immigrant subjects and the consequent political implications.

 He is also currently carrying out research on various issues in Machiavelli studies, including a book project on Machiavelli's New World, examining his treatment of the Spanish Empire, Ferdinand and Isabella, and the conquest of the Americas; and on alternative visions of the early modern era through an analysis of the theoretical tensions between Las Casas and Machiavelli, especially in the context of Catholic thought.
 His work has appeared in journals such as 'History of Political Thought' and 'Theoria'.